ido595/Matala3/Matala3/README.md

 Introduction
 ----

-This was an assingment to implement an API of a hardware called "EyeTribe Dev Kit" (its jdk atached bellow), eith a simple game from us choice.
+This project is an assingment of our course.
+In which we implement an API of a hardware called "EyeTribe Dev Kit" (its jdk atached bellow), with a simple game by our choice.

-we found some open source code in git of a ball-breaker game, and implement remote the pad of the game with the eyes by the 'EyeTribe'.
+We found some open source code in git-hub of a ball-breaker game, and we implemented remote the pad of the game with the eyes by the 'EyeTribe'.
 All the work was based on JAVA.

 Our Working